Mid-afternoon shooting in Griffin leaves one person injured

-GRIFFIN, Ga. — Police are still looking for the gunman after a mid-afternoon shooting in Griffin on Friday.
+GRIFFIN, Ga. — Police are looking for a gunman and his accomplice after a mid-afternoon shooting in Griffin that left one dead on Friday.

 MORE HEADLINES